-Our recruitment campaigns are held every year in mid-September and run for approximately three weeks.
-Once the campaign has begun, you can apply on-line from the FORD/IARD main page or by going to the post-secondary fall recruitment campaign of the Public Service Commission on the Careers in the federal public service website, where you will find FORD/IARD positions advertised.
+Our recruitment campaigns are held every year in mid-September and run for about three weeks.
+Once the campaign has begun, you can apply on-line from the FORD/IARD main page or by visiting the website for the Public Service Commission's Post-Secondary Recruitment Campaign.

-It is essential that you fill out the application accurately and completely.
-We receive a great number of applications during our annual recruitment campaign.
-For this reason, we cannot follow up with candidates who submit incomplete applications.
+Fill out the application accurately and completely.
+We receive many applications during our recruitment campaign, so we cannot follow up with candidates who submit incomplete applications.
 If you omit any of the required information, your application will be rejected.

-When you fill out the application, please ensure that you:
+When you fill out the application, please be sure to:

-Interviews are based on the requirements set out in the Statement of Merit Criteria, which is part of the job posting.
-If you are invited for an interview, read the interview invitation carefully as it will list all the items from the Statement of Merit Criteria on which you will be assessed.
+Interviews are based on the requirements set out in the statement of merit criteria, which is part of the job posting.
+If you are invited to an interview, read the interview invitation carefully because it will list all the items from the statement of merit criteria on which you will be assessed.
 You can prepare for the interview using these criteria as a guide.

 The interview is usually a combination of situational and behavioural questions.
-For situational questions, you will be presented with a scenario and asked how you would handle it.
+With situational questions, you will be given a scenario and asked how you would handle it.
 With behavioural questions, you will be asked to describe a time when you effectively demonstrated the quality being assessed.
 Come to the interview prepared to talk about yourself and your abilities.
-Remember that it is important to give detailed answers to the interview questions so that you fully demonstrate your knowledge and abilities.
+Remember to give detailed answers to the interview questions so that you fully demonstrate your knowledge and abilities.

 If you are successful in qualifying for the FORD/IARD Program, you may be invited for an interview with a hiring department.
 You can ask whether the interview is for a finance or an internal audit position.
 You can also ask what to expect at the interview.
 Lastly, it is a good idea to visit the department's website and read some background information on the department, including its mandate and programs.
 You can find a list of government departments online.